This post may contain affiliate links. Please see my disclosure policy for details.

 The Boscastle Floods in 2004 was a catastrophic blow for many houses and villages in the small harbour village.

-Graham’s quick thinking salvaged most of the artefacts in the museum and it was quickly restored and reopened.
+Graham’s quick thinking salvaged most of the artifacts in the museum and it was quickly restored and reopened.

 Now it is owned by Simon Costin, Director of the Museum of British Folklore, and the collection continues to grow all the time!